lexy-ai/lexy/docs/docs/tutorials/basic-rag.md

 OPENAI_API_KEY=your_secret_api_key
 ```

-Remember to rebuild your containers after adding the environment variable.
-Simply run the following on the command line.
+Remember to rebuild your containers after adding the environment variable (otherwise your container won't see the newly
+added variable).
+Simply run the following on the command line:

 ```shell
 make update-dev-containers